Eureka! California Black Gold In My Back Yard, Compost That Is

 I turn my compost pile with a good, old fashioned American pitchfork.
 I probably don’t get all the way to the bottom like those super-deluxe compost turners, but that’s OK.
 Attacking your compost pile with a pitchfork is a really, really fantastic way to work off stress and anxiety!
 But you should stretch and warm up for a minute beforehand so you don’t put out your shoulder.
 Don’t ask me how I know.

 I don’t add any of those snake oil “starters” to my pile.
 There’s plenty of bacteria in there so it composts just fine thanks.
-I know that you can supercharge your compost with molasses, but I prefer to bake cookies.
+I know that you can supercharge your compost with molasses, but I prefer to use to bake cookies.
 After all is said and done, I get around 3 to 4 wheelbarrows full of compost a year.
 The home gardening trend is getting more popular every year – you’re gonna want an order of compost on the side with that.

 Now, to clarify my gold metaphors.
 I know Black Gold or Texas Tea is crude oil, the kind Jed Clampett likes.
 But we have golden gold here in California which is where the “Eureka” comes in: Eureka is the state motto of California.
 It is Greek for “I have found it” and was reportedly shouted by early gold miners.
 Although frankly if I find a nugget in my yard, that won’t be the first expression that escapes my lips.
 In the meantime I will settle for my compost gold and happy plants.